-Name of Measure: Liberalization and Deregulation in Investment Sector

-Date of Measure: September 1995 - December 1995

-Chinese Taipei has lifted numerous restrictions on foreign investment in select areas.
+Name of Measure: Liberalization and Deregulation in Investment Sector Date of Measure: September 1995 - December 1995 Outline of Measure: Chinese Taipei has lifted numerous restrictions on foreign investment in select areas.

-Name of Measure: Simplification of import procedures

-Date of Measure: On a continual basis

-Chinese Taipei has been proceeding with the simplification of import procedures on a continual basis.
+Name of Measure: Simplification of import procedures Date of Measure: On a continual basis Outline of Measure: Chinese Taipei has been proceeding with the simplification of import procedures on a continual basis.

-Name of Measure: Liberalization and Deregulation of the Service Industry

-Date of Measure: May 1995 - December 1996

-Since August 1995, Chinese Taipei has adopted numerous measures to liberalize and deregulate transportation, tourism, finance and other service industries.
+Name of Measure: Liberalization and Deregulation of the Service Industry Date of Measure: May 1995 - December 1996 Outline of Measure: Since August 1995, Chinese Taipei has adopted numerous measures to liberalize and deregulate transportation, tourism, finance and other service industries.

-Name of Measure: Other Liberalization and Deregulation Measures

-Date of Measure: April 1995 - November 1996
+Name of Measure: Other Liberalization and Deregulation Measures Date of Measure: April 1995 - November 1996 Outline of Measure:

-- 1. The abolishment of the Technical Cooperation Statute; - 2.
-The liberalization of employment restrictions on foreign nationals; - 3.
+1. The abolishment of the Technical Cooperation Statute;

+- 2. The liberalization of employment restrictions on foreign nationals; - 3.
 Twenty-four hour customs clearance operations for express consignments; and - 4.
 Cargo clearance automation.